ScaredIbis/flexible-crypto-trader/btcmarkets/chunk/STRATEGY.md

         - This ensures the trader swiftly replenishes chunks when price rises sharply and chunks are being sold quickly.
 - If `AUD_PURCHASE_AMOUNT` exceeds `MAX_AUD_IN_OPEN_TRADES`
     - Abort buy process
-- Get the current best asking price from BTCMarkets for given `COIN`
 - If running in live mode (`LIVE` is set to 'true')
-    - Place market order to purchase `AUD_PURCHASE_AMOUNT` worth of `COIN` based on best ask price
+    - Place market order to purchase `AUD_PURCHASE_AMOUNT` worth of `COIN` based on current best ask price
 - Store chunk details in dynamoDB (as per `DB_TABLE_NAME`)

 ### Sell Process